 In the area of training sciences the institute works on subjects such as diagnostics and training of physical performance with special expertise in planning, the concept and evaluation of training-relevant intervention studies in health and leisure contexts.

-The department of exercise physiology addresses both fundamental and applied research questions.
+The section of exercise physiology addresses both fundamental and applied research questions.
 An important unifying paradigm on a general level is the „Maintenance and Improvement of Psycho-Physical Health and Performance”.

 International cooperation partners, for example with Australia, Brazil, England, Italy, Canada, New Zealand, Austria, Spain and the USA, enable the promotion of upcoming scientists.